garbagenoise/garbagenoise/README.md

 # HOW-DO-THESE-WORK

-pretend this looks cool ok i have no idea how repositories work :  (
+pretend this looks cool ok repositories look too complex and confusing for me